ValentinSTM/EH5IoT-semester-project/README.md

 | Normal temperature (> 3°C)       | 30°C       |

 The system will collect data from a temperature sensor RTD PT500 Kamstrup mounted on return pipe .
-Data collected from the temperature sensor will by used in an PID controller (Proportional, Integral, Derivative ) able to control the dynamic system.
+Data collected from the temperature sensor will by used in an PID controller (Proportional, Integral, Derivative ) able to control the dynamic system, by giving som resultat a parameter to adjust the position of an electro valve.
 - P = Proportional - Kp = Proportional constant (adjust current error)
 - I = Integral - Ki = Integral constant ( adjust past error)
 - D = Derivative - Kd = Derivative constant (adjust future error)